armannurhidayat/armannurhidayat/README.md

 ### Hi there 👋

-I'm Arman Nur Hidayat, A Odoo Dev & enthusiastic Python coders
+I'm Arman Nur Hidayat, A Odoo Developer